juepi/RC-MultiSwitcher/Code/README.md

 ## Changelog

+### v1.2.2
+- Change for personal usage; moved siren to CH3 (iBUS only)
+- adopted pump PWM control

 ### v1.2.1
 - Tweaked PWM MOSFET-output code
-- Verified PWM mode for switch outputs - SW0 and SW1 run at 8.8kHz (`hardware-config.h`), the rest at 50Hz (PWMServo)
+- Verified PWM mode for switch outputs - SW0 and SW1 run at 8.8kHz (`hardware-config.h`), all other at 50Hz (PWMServo)

 ### v1.2.0
 - Added FlySky iBUS support (enable in `platformio.ini`, configure in `iBUS.h`)